akontsevich/QML-Coding-Guide/README.md

-If you suspect that the performance issue you are having is related to excessive evaluations of bindings, then use the QML profiler to confirm your suspicion and then opt-in to use imperative option.
+If you suspect that the performance issue you are having is related to excessive evaluations of bindings, then use the QML profiler to confirm your suspicion and only after this opt-in to use imperative option.

 Refer to the [official documentation](https://doc.qt.io/qtcreator/creator-qml-performance-monitor.html) on how to use QML profiler.

-## B-2: Making `Connections`
+## Making `Connections`

 A `Connections` object is used to handle signals from arbitrary `QObject` derived classes in QML.
 One thing to keep in mind when using connections is the default